fortio/progressbar/README.md

 [![GitHub Release](https://img.shields.io/github/release/fortio/progressbar.svg?style=flat)](https://github.com/fortio/progressbar/releases/)

-Zero dependency cross platform (just needs basic ANSI codes and Unicode font support) golang concurrent safe progress bar for terminal/CLIs, with 8x the resolution of others (8 steps per character).
+Zero dependency cross platform (just needs basic ANSI codes and Unicode font support, and ANSI codes can be disabled too if needed) golang concurrent safe progress bar for terminal/CLIs, with 8x the resolution of others (8 steps per character).

+Shows a spinner and/or a progress bar with optional prefix and extra info.

+Also provides reader/writer wrappers to automatically show progress of downloads/uploads or other io operations.
+As well as a Writer that can be used concurrently with the progress bar to show other output on screen.

 ## Examples